pmPartch/CryptoI/README.md

 You need to reference the System.Numerics assembly and probably setup a using for the System.Numerics namespace.

 C# BigInterger does have a modPow method, but does not have a modInverse and the mod operator is, well, a bit hidden.
+Also, note the modulus behavior noted in a comment above...it applies to BigInteger as well.

+### BigInteger modInverse

 You can work around the modInverse by using modPow like so (for special case where m is prime.
 See https://en.wikipedia.org/wiki/Modular_multiplicative_inverse#Using_Euler.27s_theorem):
 To calculate  __b ^ -1 mod m__ can be accomplished by __BigInteger.modPow(b,m-2,m)__

-The modulus for BigInteger is an operator overload of the % operator...just be sure to have a BigInteger of either side of the operator.
-Also note my comment on modulo operator in C&#35; above as it also applies here.
+For other cases, you can use Eulers algorithm.
+A version I found is provided in the file ModInverse.cs

 ### BigInteger integer square root